arlejeun/Multicloud-CX-Harbor-Tour/content/020-EOD Personal deployment and setup/30-Deplyment.md

 >If you have general demo or larger issues,
 >please contact Global Technical Sales as usual.

->Note

 >Platform stability

 >This Azure EOD is a production tenant on the Genesys Engage Cloud platform.
-The availability of the platform and components is managed by the DevOps cloud team, >therefore  we are not responsible for the service level and availability of the platform.
+The availability of the platform and components is managed by the DevOps cloud team, therefore  we are not responsible for the service level and availability of the platform.